-Honorable George W. Bush, President of the United States of American
+Honorable George W. Bush, President of the United States

 The White House